 The process to measure quality program effectiveness includes an annual evaluation, quality studies and improvement initiatives.
 The quality study design incorporates the establishment of baseline data, data analysis, development and implementation of interventions, and re-measurement to evaluate the effectiveness of interventions and overall improvement.
 Quality management outcomes are reported regularly to the Quality Management Steering Committee.

 Quality Management Program Guidelines & Standards

 Medical care management activities are an important component of the Quality Management Program.
 Key elements include preventive health and clinical practice guidelines and standards, over and under-utilization monitoring, use of review criteria, and clinical peer review of medical appropriateness.
 The Plan has ongoing disease management and case management programs.
-You can call Member Services 1-800-401-2740 to request additional information on our clinical or preventive health guidelines.
+You can call Member Services (Toll Free) 1-800-401-2740 to request additional information on our clinical or preventive health guidelines.
 Providers can contact their Provider Relations Representative on how to obtain an electronic or paper copy of medical or other guidelines, or refer to the Provider Manual.

 Preventive Health Information:

 The plan has approved preventive health guidelines.
 We recommend that our doctors and members follow these guidelines.

 - The Guide to Clinical Preventive Services: Recommendations of the US Preventive Services Task Force, Department of Health and Human Services

 - The clinical summaries in the Guide are abridged versions of recommendations from the U.S. Preventive Services Task Force (USPSTF).
 To view the full recommendation statements, supporting evidence, or recommendations published after March 2014, go to www.USPreventiveServicesTaskForce.org